PhasecoreX/docker-red-discordbot/README.md

 The typical user will not need to use this environment variable.

+### Niceness
+By default, Red-DiscordBot (and the Lavalink audio server) will run at the niceness that Docker itself is running at (usually zero).
+If you would like to change that, simply define the `NICENESS` environment variable:
+- `NICENESS=10`

+Niceness has a range of -20 (highest priority, least nice to other processes) to 19 (lowest priority, very nice to other processes).
+Setting this to a value less than the default (higher priority) will require that you start the container with `--cap-add=SYS_NICE`.
+Setting it above the default will not need that capability set.
+If you are on a lower powered device or shared VPS that allows it, this option may help with audio stuttering when set to a lower (negative) value.

 ## Extending This Image
 This image will run Red-DiscordBot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-DiscordBot in a python virtual environment.
 You can see this in the directory `/data/venv`.
 This allows for Red-DiscordBot to install any package it wants as the non-root user.
 This also allows for Red-DiscordBot to always be up-to-date when it first launches.